Smoking Made Easy: Pork Tenderloin

 Are Pork Loin and Pork Tenderloin the Same Thing?

 No, pork loin and pork tenderloin are cut from different parts of the pig.
-The loin is a larger cut located the animal’s back and can be cut into pork chop steaks.
-The tenderloin is located along the backbone and is smaller and usually roasted whole.
+The pork loin is a larger cut located the animal’s back and can be cut into pork chop steaks.
+The pork tenderloin is located along the backbone and is smaller and usually roasted whole.

 Can You Shred a Pork Tenderloin?